-Rather than being recognized as a former Marine who did his country proud on the homefront after already serving it overseas, most of the media coverage about Sipple focused on his sexuality, which he tried to keep under wraps until then.
-Instead of being hailed as an American hero who had selflessly protected the President of the United States, Sipple was outed by the media as a homosexual, which had the unfortunate side effect of destroying Sipple’s relationship with his family and ultimately his life.
+Rather than being recognized as a former Marine who did his country proud on the homefront after serving overseas, most of the media coverage about Sipple focused on his sexuality, which he tried to keep under wraps until then.
+Instead of being hailed as an American hero who had selflessly protected the President of the United States, Sipple was outed as a homosexual by the media, which had the unfortunate side effect of destroying Sipple’s relationship with his family and ultimately his life.

 Oliver Sipple Grabbed The Shooter's Arm Before She Could Get Off A Second Shot